-Both loss activity and response to inflation will be key differentiators for cedents during renewals, along with variables such as underlying rate movements and perils exposed, Mr. Priebe said.
+Both loss activity and response to inflation will be key differentiators for cedents during renewals, along with variables such as underlying rate movements and perils exposed, David said.

 He also cited cyber as a major concern.

 “Cyber is expected to remain challenging at Jan.
-1 in light of increased and more severe ransomware attacks,” Mr. Priebe said.
+1 in light of increased and more severe ransomware attacks,” David said.

 There have been “significant” shifts in pricing, product structuring and capacity allocations to address conditions in both the insurance and reinsurance segments, and loss development assumptions for cyber risk have been reviewed to reflect the effect of the current claims activity, he continued.

-Following the onset of COVID-19, “there was heavy focus on communicable disease exclusions,” Mr. Priebe said.
+Following the onset of COVID-19, “there was heavy focus on communicable disease exclusions,” David said.
 “Over the past 18 months, versions of the language with increased clarity have gained wide acceptance, leading to significantly improved negotiation times and more orderly placements.”